muratk5n/thirdwave/en/README.md

 ---

 Your country, such as it is, is quite [new](2017/07/the-next-decade-friedman.md#lebanon).
 I wouldn't have qualms about joining a larger entity.
-Hell centuries old European states do it all the time, including now.
+Centuries old European states do it all the time, including now.

 "But I am Lebanese, want to be in my country"